emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 - Allow network devices shutdown to save energy
 - Allow working network devices transmit more power to increase the coverage of the entire area

-## Network-level Energy Saving in Transport Network

-### Use Case Description
-This use case addresses energy optimization within the transport network, which functions as the underlay to the IP network's overlay.
-As the carrier of integrated services (e.g., TDM/IP) over physical infrastructures like optical fiber and optical wavelengths, the transport network is designed for guaranteed connectivity, with relatively rigid resource allocation.
-This design creates a fundamental challenge of "dynamic traffic vs. static infrastructure", where energy consumption does not scale proportionally with fluctuating traffic demands.

-On the one hand, this use case focuses on network-level optimization through multi-layer energy saving management.
-This is achieved via a dynamic, centralized scheme where a controller learns and analyzes real-time network traffic data.
-Leveraging AI/ML for traffic prediction, the controller identifies high-load and idle network elements and formulates energy-saving strategies, such as traffic migration to balance device loads, enabling the system to power down a subset of resources network-wide and reduce operating power.
-This centralized approach enables a holistic view, optimizing resources across the transport layers (L0/L1/L2) while ensuring the stability and performance of the overlying IP network (L3).
-This allows some resources of the high-load elements to enter a sleep or lower-power state, thereby reducing overall energy consumption.

-On the other hand, the use case integrates SLA-aware energy saving to provide differentiated service assurance.
-This allows for the network-wide orchestration of transport network energy conservation by aligning it with service priority.
-Energy saving factors can be integrated into service assurance, aiming to achieve differentiated energy saving without affecting the quality of service.
-For general-grade services, energy-saving strategies can allow devices to enter deep sleep mode to maximize power reduction.
-For high-reliability premium services, a light sleep mode can be used to ensure instant wake-up with zero service impact, thereby maintaining high quality of service.

-### GREEN WG Charter Specifics
-- Multi-layer energy management: This use case highlights the interaction between the transport network underlay (L0-L2) and the IP overlay (L3).
-The WG can define how energy-saving actions in the transport layer are safely coordinated with the overlay to maintain service continuity, which is a critical aspect of cross-layer optimization.

-- Energy management related to service assurance: Energy efficiency factors can be considered in processes during service provisioning, in combination with the client's SLA and available underlying hard isolation resources.

-### The Need for Energy Efficiency
-The energy consumption of transport networks is significant, accounting for a substantial portion of an operator's total power usage.
-This inefficiency comes from the inherent conflict between "dynamic traffic vs. static infrastructure," where rigid resource allocation for guaranteed connectivity leads to wasted energy during low-demand periods.
-Reducing energy usage during these periods can lower operational costs and prolong equipment lifespan.

-### Requirements for GREEN WG
-To support this use case, the GREEN WG should consider the following requirements, grouped by the responsible entity:

-1. Controller Requirements:
-- The ability to display energy consumption per transport network element at a specified time granularity.
-- The ability to perform accurate network-level traffic prediction using historical data, capturing both long-term regularities and short-term bursts.
-- The capability to generate GREEN optimization strategies, such as traffic migration methods, based on traffic forecasts.
-- The capability to consider energy efficiency factors in multi-layer resource allocation during the service assurance lifecycle.
-- The ability to manage the reserved resources of devices based on the ring logical connection.

-2. Device Requirements:
-- The ability to dynamically switch the power state of its components according to the traffic load.
-- Capable of millisecond-level instantaneous wake-up from sleep mode, ensuring hitless service switching.

 ## Fixed Network Energy Saving

 ### Use Case Description